 As a business, you probably have experience invoicing UK customers.
 But when it comes to invoicing customers abroad, there are many differences you need to keep in mind.
-If you’re not familiar with it, navigating these choppy waters can be tough.
+If you’re not familiar with it, it can be a complicated process.

-To help you out, here’s a guide for UK companies selling goods or services to customers elsewhere in the EU - and some of the most common scenarios you’ll encounter.
+To help you out, here’s an overview for UK companies selling goods or services to customers elsewhere in the EU - and some of the most common scenarios you’ll encounter.

-Currently the 27 EU member states, minus the UK, are:
+Currently the 27 EU member states, excluding the UK, are:

 - Czech Republic

 You can invoice in whatever currency you and your customer agree on.
-The only condition is that tax due is shown in the local (your) currency – in this case, pounds sterling.
+The only condition is that tax due is shown in the local currency – for example if UK VAT applies, the total VAT must be shown in pounds sterling.

 Nineteen of the EU states use the Euro as their only currency, and they are as follows:

-The other EU member states have their own national currencies.
+The other EU member states have their own national currencies.²

 You can issue summary invoices, provided you do so at least once a month.

-For UK tax and VAT purposes, you should keep both sales and purchase invoices for at least six years.
+For UK tax and VAT purposes, you should keep both sales and purchase invoices for at least six years.⁶

 You can store the invoices wherever you wish, but you’ll need to ensure the integrity and readability of the data.
 You’ll also need the ability to access them at any time without delay; HMRC can visit your business to ensure your records are in order.